 Lauren was a Special Adviser to the UK Government in the coalition administration, in the Wales Office, where she was also a member of the departmental strategy board.
 She is also a member of the Advisory Board of the Developing Markets Associates and an Associate at NLAI.

-With a Geospatial Intelligence and GIS Solutions background of nearly 30 years Paul’s technical and business experience has taken him around the UK and Internationally (including.
-Arab Nations, Asia and Europe).
-Paul provides advice to governments and businesses enabling them to leverage geospatial technologies and solutions (e.g. fields of earth observation, remote sensing, GIS, mapping and geospatial intelligence) for strategic and operational impact.
+With a Geospatial Intelligence and GIS Solutions background of over 30 years Paul’s technical and business experience has taken him around the UK and Internationally (including, Arab Nations, Asia, Europe and Latin America).
+Paul provides advice to governments and businesses enabling them to leverage geospatial technologies and data-driven solutions (e.g., fields of earth observation, remote sensing, GIS, mapping and geospatial intelligence, data analysis and visualisation) for strategic and operational impact.

-Paul applies these skills and experience in the Blue Economy through Hydrographic Survey and Data Production, Maritime Spatial Data Infrastructure and Maritime Situational Awareness and Intelligence for Maritime Security, Counter Illegal, Unreported and Unregulated Fishing (IUUF), Fleet and Port Infrastructure and Operations, Maritime Pollution and Marine Environmental Protection.
+Paul applies these skills and experience in the Blue Economy through Hydrographic Survey and Data Production, Marine Spatial Data Infrastructure and Maritime Situational Awareness and Intelligence for Maritime Security, Counter Illegal, Unreported and Unregulated Fishing (IUUF), Fleet and Port Infrastructure and Operations, Marine Pollution, Environmental Management, and Climate Change.

 During his career Richard has developed skills in programme and projects management, general management, operational management, and business development.
 His skills typically lie in identifying and drawing together key strategic objectives, establishing the programme to achieve them, and setting up and leading diverse teams to deliver organisational transformation and change.
 His collaborative style ensures that everyone in his team understands what needs to be done, by when, and by whom.
 He has a clear focus on results and the delivery of the three cardinal elements of all programmes – time, cost, and quality.